Please join us for a FREE Educational College Financial Planning

 When & Where

 Stuart Grossman is the president of College Funding Systems, a leading college financial consulting firm headquartered in Spokane, WA.
-His company focuses on helping families maximize financial aid and assisting them with funding solutions that enable them to pay for college in a comfortable manner without going heavily into debt.
+His company focuses on helping families maximize financial aid and assisting them with funding solutions.
+These solutions enable them to pay for college in a comfortable manner without going heavily into debt, and focusing on their retirement, without takinig unecessary risks.

-College Funding Systems was founded 12 years ago and offers educational workshops throughout the Pacific Northwest.
-Since then Stuart has given over 200 workshops to parents of college bound students totaling over 5,000 attendees.
+College Funding Systems was founded 14 years ago and offers educational workshops throughout the Pacific Northwest.
+Since then Stuart, and his staff have given over 500 workshops to parents of college bound students totaling over 6,000 attendees.